 "ID" for access control can be of many types, from card readers to biometric systems.
 Please refer to instructions provided for reader operation by the manufacturer, or by your security director.

-- Look at DISPLAY status, then PRESENT ID to the Reader mounted on, or in, the right-hand bollard of the lane you are using.
-It may beep to indicate your ID was read. - Listen for a BEEP after the ID has been validated and/or watch the Display on the top of the right-hand bollard to indicate authorization. - Next Look for a PROCEED message to indicate that you are now authorized to pass through the lane.
-The arms will automatically swing out of the way allowing passage.
+- Look at HORIZONTAL DISPLAY status, then PRESENT ID to the Reader mounted on, or in, the righthand bollard of the lane you are using.
+It may beep to indicate your ID was read. - Listen for a BEEP after the ID has been validated and/or watch the Horizontal Graphic Display on the top of the right-hand bollard to indicate authorization. - Next Look for a PROCEED message and/or Green Arrows to indicate that you are now authorized to pass through the lane.
+The arms will automatically swing out of the way allowing passage. - MOVE THROUGH THE LANE PROMPTLY.
+Avoid stopping or moving backward, as this will trigger the alarm.